colours & fabrics

 stain sienna brown [new]

-Please note the following: Lacquered or stained wood products can have variable varnish absorption, stain absorption and/or surface structure due to differences in the wood structure and knots.
+Please note the following: Stained wood products can have variable varnish absorption, stain absorption and/or surface structure due to differences in the wood structure and knots.
 Deviations cannot be avoided.

 For bended wooden furniture, we use solid wood that has not been treated with solvents or chemicals.
 Consequently, there may be colour differences between the various parts.
 This is a natural feature of steam-bended wood.